HOW YOU CAN HELP

 Hi, I am Bronx Goodwin, former NRL player and firefighter for NSW Fire Rescue.
 After completing my first marathon in April, I will be doing another marathon for children in need, in 2027.
 This isn’t just a run.

-I’ll be running solo from regional New South Wales to the coastline, pushing through hundreds of kilometres to raise funds for children suffering serious burn injuries.
+I’ll be running from regional New South Wales to the coastline, pushing through hundreds of kilometres to raise funds for children suffering serious burn injuries.
+The mission is to have people in the community along the route join me in supporting the cause.

 Firefighters see firsthand how devastating these injuries can be.